'I've Lost Everything': Sewage Backup Floods Queens Homes, Hundreds Affected And Displaced

 — FDNY (@FDNY) November 30, 2019

-Roughly 300 homes in the area have been affected.
+Between 200 and 300 homes in the area have been affected.

 New York City’s Office of Emergency Management and the Red Cross are on scene to help homeowners who have been left with pools of waste flowing through their residences.